Common information security problem in PHR

 In this blog, we will guide you through the key security issues faced by PHR systems and outline measures to address and mitigate these challenges effectively.

-Overview of PHR system
+Overview of the PHR system

 A PHR system, or Personal Health Record system, is a digital platform or software designed to store, manage, and organize an individual's health information in an electronic format.
 These systems allow users to input and access their personal health data, providing a centralized location for information such as medical history, medications, lab results, allergies, and more.